See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Once you are in your residence hall, the hall staff will stop by to meet you, provide you with important hall information, and assist you with any questions or concerns you may have.
 Campus shuttle services will be available to take you from your residence hall to the parking lots and around campus.

-Parking for move-in day will be on the North side of the Student Recreation Center, next to the Show Me Center.
-Only one vehicle at a time will be permitted to unload at the residence hall.
+Parking for move-in day will be on the North side of the Student Recreation Center / Show Me Center.
+Only one vehicle at a time will be permitted to unload at the residence halls.
 In order to allow for temporary parking for unloading vehicles, please do not park in spaces near the residence halls after you have unloaded your vehicle.
 To allow every student to unload, meet their roommate, and to say goodbye to their friends and family, it is critical that unloaded cars park in the Show Me Center lot or other lots designated by Parking Services.

 Parking Services staff will be present to direct traffic, locate parking for unloading vehicles and give directions around the campus.
 Campus shuttle services will operate on Thursday to take students and parents to and from the Student Recreation Center, the residence halls and other campus locations.
 To limit traffic congestion and speed your entry to and exit from campus, please park away from the residence halls and use the shuttle service for transportation around campus.

-Move-In Day is Thursday, August 15.
-Scheduled move-in times start at 8:00 a.m.
+Move-In Day is Thursday, August 20.
+Scheduled move-in times start at 8:00 am.
 Please use the following schedule to make your travel plans and arrive on campus at your designated check-in time.
-We offer an Early Bird move in (6 a.m. – 8 a.m.) option to those who would like to arrive earlier than our regularly scheduled check in time.
-Early Bird check in is available to everyone.
-No pre-registration is required.
-Remember: You have to arrive at the Student Recreation Center to check-in and collect your keys, do not go to your assigned residence hall.
+We offer an Early Bird move in (7:00 am – 8:00 am) option to those who would like to arrive earlier than their regularly scheduled check in time.
+Early Bird check in is available to everyone, no pre-registration is required.
+Remember: you have to arrive at the Student Recreation Center to check-in and collect your keys, do not go to your assigned residence hall.

 |Dobbins River Campus|